megantaylor/star-wars-table-component/readme.md

   - Uses `rows` and `columns` props
 - Can custom render a column of data
 - Can sort a column of data when a column is clicked
-  - If the `Name` column is clicked, it should sort the rows by descending order
   - If another column is clicked, it should change the active sort
   - If the same column is clicked, it should toggle the sort order by ascending / descending
   - Custom sorts per column are supported